blueshift-gg/doppler-keygen/README.md

 # Doppler Keygen

-A multi-threaded Solana keypair generator that searches for public keys where the first 8 bytes form a valid 32-bit immediate value with proper sign extension.
+A multi-threaded Solana keypair generator that searches for public keys where any 8-byte segment forms a valid 32-bit immediate value with proper sign extension.

 ## The Pattern

-This tool mines for Solana public keys where the first 8 bytes can be used as a 32-bit immediate value in assembly or VM contexts.
-The pattern ensures compatibility with sign extension from i32 to i64:
+This tool mines for Solana public keys where any of the four 8-byte segments can be used as a 32-bit immediate value in assembly or VM contexts.
+The pattern ensures compatibility with sign extension from i32 to i64.

 ### How It Works

+The 32-byte public key is divided into 4 segments:
+- **Segment 0**: bytes 0-7
+- **Segment 1**: bytes 8-15
+- **Segment 2**: bytes 16-23
+- **Segment 3**: bytes 24-31

-The first 4 bytes (0-3) of the public key are interpreted as a little-endian i32 value.
-Bytes 4-7 must match the sign extension pattern:
+For each segment, the first 4 bytes are interpreted as a little-endian i32 value, and bytes 4-7 must match the sign extension pattern:

-- **Positive values** (bit 31 clear, byte 3 < 0x80):
+- **Positive values** (bit 31 clear, byte 3 of segment < 0x80):
-  - Bytes 4-7 must all be `0x00`
+  - Bytes 4-7 of the segment must all be `0x00`
   - Example: `12 34 56 78 | 00 00 00 00` → i32 = 0x78563412 → i64 = 0x0000000078563412

-- **Negative values** (bit 31 set, byte 3 ≥ 0x80):
+- **Negative values** (bit 31 set, byte 3 of segment ≥ 0x80):
-  - Bytes 4-7 must all be `0xFF`
+  - Bytes 4-7 of the segment must all be `0xFF`
   - Example: `12 34 56 80 | FF FF FF FF` → i32 = 0x80563412 → i64 = 0xFFFFFFFF80563412

-This ensures that when the first 4 bytes are read as an i32 and sign-extended to i64, the result matches exactly what's stored in the full 8 bytes of the public key.
+The miner will accept a key if **any** of the 4 segments matches this pattern, making valid keys 4x more likely to be found.

 ## Features

+- Checks all 4 segments of each 32-byte public key
 - Automatically detects and mines both positive and negative patterns
+- 4x higher probability of finding valid keys compared to checking only one segment
 - Multi-threaded for maximum performance
 - Real-time progress reporting
 - Batch generation support for multiple keys